sahijoshi/ModbusApp/README.md

     }
 ```

-- MVVM architctural patter has been followed, which has been clearly separated with name and folder in XCode project.
+- MVVM architctural pattern has been followed, which has been clearly separated with name and folder in Xcode project.
 - Modbus class is a Model, ModbusViewController is View, and ModbusViewModel is ViewModel which is responsible for all business logic and interaction between view and model.
 - Data binding has been achieved with Boxing using property observers.
 - Search on Modbus data has been achieved by using predicate.